Perth-based wall systems manufacturer Pro9 Global is on track to cut the average build time of a residential home by at least one third.

 The prefab company is months ahead of schedule, compared to traditional construction methods, at its first residential housing project in Woodvale, Perth.

-“Pro9 Global is seeking to be a world leader in the precision manufacture of smart building systems for better living.
+“Pro9 Global is seeking to be a world leader in the precision manufacture of smart wall systems for better living.
 With our first build we have proven our system is both time and cost efficient,” said Managing Director Daniel Jukic.

 The Pro9 Global Structural Wall System has undergone extensive testing in Australia and overseas to receive CodeMark and CertMark certification.
 It’s one of the few lightweight systems that complies with the Building Code of Australia.